Charles Sew Hoy: Career as a merchant

 In 1874 Choie Sew Hoy was one of six Chinese merchants of Dunedin who arrived in an open carriage at Dunedin's exclusive Fernhill Club to present an address of welcome to the Governor, Sir James Fergusson, 6th Baronet on his first visit to Dunedin.

 In export matters, Choie Sew Hoy was a very enterprising merchant, sending oats to Australia, frozen mutton to Great Britain and scrap metal to China.
 Just like his friend and fellow merchant, Chew Chong of New Plymouth, Choie Sew Hoy purchased dried fungus (Auriculeria polytricha or "wood ear," known to the Chinese as muk u or muk yee).
 He paid 3½d per pound for dried fungus and advertised widely in the Otago, Nelson and Wanganui regions.
 Choie Sew Hoy exported the fungus to Hong Kong, as well as to Chinese in Australia and California.
-An Otago reporter describing Choie Sew Hoy's fungus trade was condescending, "This peculiar, dry-looking article the Chinese manufacture by some mysterious process into an article of food, no doubt palatable enough to them, but which would, I anticipate, be quickly rejected by fastidious European stomachs."
+An Otago reporter commented on Choie Sew Hoy's fungus: "This peculiar, dry-looking article the Chinese manufacture by some mysterious process into an article of food, no doubt palatable enough to them, but which would, I anticipate, be quickly rejected by fastidious European stomachs."
 Many farmers, however, found that gathering and selling the fungus, which grows on dead trees in the New Zealand bush, enabled them to weather a financially difficult period.
 Fungus remained an important New Zealand export to China until World War 2.

 The profits from his role as a merchant enabled Choie Sew Hoy to travel back to his home village of Sha Kong, where he arranged the construction of a memorial marker for his father's grave and a sturdy brick family home, both of which are still standing.
 Then he did something no other New Zealand Chinese merchant had done – he made major investments in New Zealand gold-mining.